Members of the U.S. Senate face a vote on whether they support contraception access

 Those rights were extended to unmarried people in the 1972 Eisenstadt v.
 Baird ruling.

-Polling from the Kaiser Family Foundation, released in March, shows that 45% of adults said they believe access to contraception is “a secure right likely to remain in place.”
+Polling from KFF, released in March, shows that 45% of adults said they believe access to contraception is “a secure right likely to remain in place.”

 An additional 21% responded that they believe it is “a threatened right likely to be overturned.”
 A total of 34% of respondents said they were not sure.

-The post Members of the U.S. Senate face a vote on whether they support contraception access appeared first on North Dakota Monitor.
+The post Members of the U.S. Senate face a vote on whether they support contraception access appeared first on Wisconsin Examiner.